English Page

 Consciousness

 This is the theme of my dissertation.
 Basically I am a physicalist and so I am looking for a plausible naturalistic theory of consciousness.
-In my dissertation, I defended my rather peculiar version of first order representationalism.
-I also dealt with the following topics there; how to define physicalism, conceivability argument, knowledge argument, argument from illusion, type-B physicalism, HOR an HOT theories.
+In my dissertation, I defended my own (and more or less peculiar) version of first order representationalism.
+I also argued the following topics there; definition of physicalism, conceivability argument, knowledge argument, argument from illusion, type-B physicalism, HOR and HOT theories.
+I also published a book on this theme in 2015 (in Japanese).

 Philosophy of Mind (Other Topics)